It has been shown again and again that diets don’t work. Mostly because after losing weight people go back to their old eating patterns.

 Regardless, the best diet is the one you can stick to — one that is sustainable not only in loosing weight, but in maintaining weight after you are at a healthy weight for your goals.

-We help people loose weight with acupuncture at our clinic in a number of ways.
-Aside from helping people develop a good strategy in eating (i.e. develop a healthy plan that they can maintain as a lifestyle), we address a number of other factors that can influence weight.
+Acupuncture can be part of a strategy to lose weight in a number of ways.
+In addition to helping people develop a healthy plan to improve eating habits (i.e. one that can be maintained as a lifestyle), our treatment plans address a number of other factors that can influence weight.

 Chronic stress shifts a body’s metabolism toward depositing more deep abdominal (belly) fat, which is associated with increased risk of heart disease and other pathologies.
 Research shows that acupuncture reduces the body’s stress response (ie. normalizing the nervous system’s fight/flight activity).
 Healthy lifestyle choices aid not only in losing and redistributing weight, but also in preventing disease.